 The hacker knows my password!

-About not reusing passwords, it's another story.
+About not reusing passwords, it’s another story.
 Our brains were not developed to memorize hundreds of random combinations, so best suggestion I have is to use a password manager like Keepass.
 You can also consider the passphrase technique, creating a list of easily memorable passwords.
-Both options don't reduce the amount of passwords you need to handle, but giving that passwords are still in place, there are the only ways to defend ourselves in the online world.
+Both options don’t reduce the amount of passwords you need to handle, but giving that passwords are still in place, they are the only way to defend ourselves in the online world.